Cengiz Yalçın

 The two other men, Russian nationals eventually identified as Eldar Magomedov and Muhamed Ankari Adamov, were arrested earlier that day in Ciudad Real on a bus bound for France.
 All three suspects had been under surveillance by police and, in recent weeks, they had been operating a motorized paraglider in Gibraltar.
 Yalcin had purchased paragliding lessons for the other two suspects.
 There was concern that the trio had been planning an airborne terrorist attack.
 Before residing in Spain, the men had trained at camps in Afghanistan and Pakistan, and at least one was reported to be proficient with poisons and explosives.
 The three suspects appeared in Spain's National Court where they were questioned by a judge.
 Security at the border between Gibraltar and Spain was tightened, resulting in lengthy delays.

 It was reported shortly thereafter that the Turk had requested that an instructor, from whom he'd been taking motorized paragliding lessons, assist him in obtaining aerial photographs of a supermarket or shopping centre in Gibraltar, "whatever it costs."
 After being informed that it was impossible, Yalcin questioned whether the photographs could be acquired in a light aircraft, claiming that he needed the image for a construction project he was undertaking at that location.
 It was later learned that one of the two Russians, Magomedov, had been using a false identity.
 The French alerted authorities that the two planned a trip to Spain to acquire explosives; they entered the country between April and May, although one source specified 20 May 2012.
 UK and American authorities had connected the two Russians with a Pakistani group.
-On 5 August 2012, Spanish judge Pablo Rafael Ruz Gutiérrez issued a statement that the Royal Gibraltar Police, as well as authorities in France, Russia, and the United States, had been instrumental in the investigation surrounding the apprehension of the suspected terrorist cell.
+On 5 August 2012, Spanish judge Pablo Ruz issued a statement that the Royal Gibraltar Police, as well as authorities in France, Russia, and the United States, had been instrumental in the investigation surrounding the apprehension of the suspected terrorist cell.